microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 Explain the format:

-- There may be brief lecture presentations to entire group at various points throughout the event to set up the hack's challenges.
+- There may be brief lecture presentations to the entire group at various points throughout the event to set up the hack's challenges.
 - Attendees will spend most of the time working in squads of 3-5 people to solve technical challenges.
 - Challenges are not labs with step-by-step instructions.
 Attendees will need to work together as a team to solve them by researching documentation and following guidance from the coaches.
 - Squads will move at their own pace through the challenges and not be beholden to the clock.
-- Break times will be set for lunch and the end of each hack day, however each squad can set their own break times throughout the event.
+- Break times will be set for lunch and the end of each hack day, however each squad can set additional break times as needed.
-- The coaches will bring the squads together at the beginning and end of each day for stand-up meetings to review progress or what they learned during each challenge.
+- The coaches will bring the squads together at the beginning and end of each day for stand-up meetings to review progress and what they learned during each challenge.

 Next, review how everyone will interact using Microsoft Teams.
 The lead coach should provide a tour of of the event team, including where the resources for the hack are located, such as the Files Tab, Challenges, Shared Tips, and Feedback channel.